Vraj410/VINES-Clubfair-challenge/README.md

 &nbsp;
 # Pre-requisites ✅
+- Make sure that you clone this repo into your own local IDE.
+I would recommend using VSCode.
+If you don't know how to clone follow this link https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
 - Make sure you have npm installed https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
 - Do NOT push to github.
 If you do then let me (Vraj) know and I will remove your commit.
 My email is vraj.shah@vanderbilt.edu
 - Before you run `npm install` make sure that you are in the correct directory.
 Change it with `cd spootify/`